 - Place 3-4 mint leaves in the bottom of a collins glass

-- Add the lime juice and bruise the leaves with a blunt muddler enough to release the fragrant oils, but not enough to tear and chop up the leaves
+- Add the lime juice and bruise the leaves with a muddler enough to release the fragrant oils, but not enough to tear and chop up the leaves

 - Fill the glass with ice cubes and pour over the rum